Reschivon/AutoForge/README.md

 ## AST Representation
 In Python 3.10 (and now backported to 3.9) there is advanced native support for code-to-ast and ast-to-code conversion, which makes old tools like `astor` obsolete.
 I also found a newer ~~ast~~ cst representation called libCST, which is slightly better.

-PyCST preseves whitespace and comments, allowing us to make a roundtrip from source to CST to source without losing any information.
+LibCST preseves whitespace and comments, allowing us to make a roundtrip from source to CST to source without losing any information.
 This way we can selectively mix n' match whitespace patterns to make it look human.
 Plus, libCST has better documentation and API.

 There's also RedBaron but it hasn't been maintained for a while.